gvwilson/fiction/iffy/index.md

 A ship had appeared out of nowhere, its camo briefly disrupted by the missiles it had launched.
-Where the *Taroona* and the *Guinevere* were metal, the newcomer was made of tweaked bamboo.
+Where the *Taroona* and the *Guinevere* were metal, the newcomer was made of engineered bamboo.
 Her dozen sails were a tangle of fractal geometry too complex to be managed or even really understood by a merely human mind.
 Her green and yellow pennant with the slogan *Este mundo é de deus*